-In a randomized prospective open-label study, Eren et al. (2010) compared the clinical efficacy and cost/effectiveness of Saccharomyces boulardii with yogurt fluid (YF) in acute non-bloody diarrhoea in Turkish children.
-Group A (n=28) received 250 mg lyophilized Saccharomyces boulardii twice a day in children $\geq$ 2 years and 125 mg twice a day in children <2 years of age.
+In a randomised prospective open-label study, Eren et al. (2010) compared the clinical efficacy and cost/effectiveness of Saccharomyces boulardii with YF (yogurt fluid) in acute non-bloody diarrhoea in Turkish children.
+Group A (n=28) received 250 mg lyophilised Saccharomyces boulardii twice a day in children ≥ 2 years and 125 mg twice a day in children < 2 years of age.
 Group B (n=27) received YF (a fluid extracted from yoghurt made by a ferment containing Lactobacillus bulgaricus and S. thermophilus.
-The statistical analysis showed no significant difference between group A and B concerning duration of diarrhoea and duration of hospitalization in the PP and ITT analyses.
+The statistical analysis showed no significant difference between group A and group B concerning duration of diarrhoea and duration of hospitalisation in both the PP ('per protocol') and ITT ('intention to treat') analyses.